 How to Create a COVID-19 Medical Screening Policy

-The 11 privacy, human rights and OHS safeguards to include in your workplace COVID screening protocols.
+The 12 privacy, human rights and OHS safeguards to include in COVID screening protocols

-While highly problematic in normal times, medically screening workers before letting them enter the workplace has become a justifiable, and in some places, including Ontario, a mandatory infection control measure during the pandemic.
+While highly problematic in normal times, medically screening workers before letting them enter the workplace has become a justifiable infection control measure during the pandemic.
+The same is true of requiring employees to provide proof of having received the COVID-19 vaccination.
 But despite all of this, legal limits still apply.
 As HR director, you need to recognize and ensure your organization stays within those limits when carrying out COVID-19 screening.
 Here’s how.

 The Legal Limits of COVID-19 Screening

-There are 3 ways you can get into legal trouble for medical screening, even when it’s an otherwise justifiable or mandatory health and safety measure.
+There are 3 ways you can get into legal trouble for medical screening or verifying vaccination, even when it’s an otherwise justifiable (or, in the case of screening, mandatory) health and safety measure.

 Body temperature and information about an individual’s symptoms (or lack thereof) collected during the screening process is protected health information (PHI) subject to privacy law restrictions.
+So is information about a person’s vaccination status.
 True, the employer’s need to maintain social distancing and keep sick people out of the workplace temporarily trumps personal privacy during the pandemic.
 But the leeway goes only so far.
 Rule: You can only collect the minimum PHI necessary to accomplish this purpose.
 Example: